What's making Simmons "Green"? Plenty.

 - Other recent college construction projects, including Beatley Library, the Fens cafeteria, and Mesick Hall incorporated energy efficient kitchen equipment, cork flooring, and special bathroom fixtures that use less water.

-- For the second year in a row, Simmons was recognized in the Princeton Review's Guide to Green Colleges, a recently published guidebook that features a select group of universities that have demonstrated a significant commitment to sustainability.
+- We've been recognized in the Princeton Review's Guide to Green Colleges, a guidebook that features a select group of universities that have demonstrated a significant commitment to sustainability.

 - The College offers a major and minor in environmental science through the departments of biology and chemistry, with course content focusing on environmental protection.
 More than 12 academic departments at Simmons offer at least one course related to sustainability.